scan GRETIL

 how-to

-Step 2: Clean up the file (using search-and-replace, etc.) so that it is a text file with exactly one (potential) whole verse per line.
-Half an anuṣṭubh śloka is ok, too.
-For example: BhG input cleaned
+step 2: Clean the file so that each line contains exactly one whole verse (half an anuṣṭubh śloka is also acceptable).
+Remove extraneous material.
+Example: BhG input cleaned.

-Step 3: Submit the cleaned file to skrutable's meter identifier using the "whole file" button.
-(See the help page for instructions.) skrutable is fast, so the 700 verses of the Gītā will only take a second: BhG raw output and BhG output cleaned.
+step 3: Submit the cleaned file using the "Meter" button in the File Upload section of the sidebar.
+See the file processing help page for instructions.
+The 700 verses of the Gītā process in about a second: BhG raw output, BhG output cleaned.